shellkraft/eJPT-Notes/eJPT Notes/Misc Notes/Command line.md

 ```

 12) How to access multiple terminals in CLI interface ?
-We can access multiple terminals if we are only provided with a single terminal using `tmux`.
+	- We can access multiple terminals if we are only provided with a single terminal using `tmux` utility.
+	- We can open new terminals using `ctrl+b+c`.
+	- We can switch back to the previous terminal using `ctrl+b+0`.
+	- We can type `exit` to exit out of a terminal.